About this day

 Sara-Jane is a mathematician at Microsoft Research Cambridge.
 Sara-Jane ultimately aims to make cells programmable which could fundamentally transform medicine, agriculture and even the ways we generate energy.

-A Mind for Maths Bobby Seagull, Secondary Maths teacher and PhD candidate
+A Mind for Maths Bobby Seagull, Secondary Maths teacher and Doctorate candidate

 As a secondary school maths teacher, Bobby helps students of all attainment levels tackle the challenges of his subject every single day.
 In this informative and interactive session dotted with fascinating mathematical anecdotes there will be the chance to answer questions in a (not-quite-university) challenge